RetroShare/docs/docs/developer/coding.md

-The problems we experienced compiling for Windows due to the usage of apparently innocent identifiers such as `lst1`, `lst2`, `grp1`, `grp2` suggest we should be expecially carefull in chosing identifiers names, so avoid to use names that may easly create conficts with system and library macros such as `win32`, `unix` etc.
+The problems we experienced compiling for Windows due to the usage of apparently innocent identifiers such as `lst1`, `lst2`, `grp1`, `grp2` suggest we should be especially careful in choosing identifiers names, so avoid to use names that may easly create conficts with system and library macros such as `win32`, `unix` etc.